charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 Stop it like this:

+    docker container stop epic_jang

+Or like this:

     docker stop epic_jang

+Remove (delete) it like this:

+    docker container rm epic_jang

 Alternately, you can **commit** the container to an image and then run the image:

     docker commit epic_jang foo
     docker run -it foo